-Chateau Fonbadet can date its creation back to the early 1800’s.
+Chateau Fonbadet can date its creation back to the early 1800s.
 Like many estates, Chateau Fonbadet found the inspiration for its name from its geographical surroundings.
-The fon comes from fountain and the badet is from little valley.
+The fon comes from fountain and the badet is from the little valley.
 Fonbadet can be translated into fountain of the little valley.

-In fact, they can trace their roots in the Medoc all the way back to the 1700’s.
-During the mid 1800’s, Fonbadet was owned by the Clarke family, who gave their name to Chateau Clarke, which is now owned by the Rothschild family.
+In fact, the family can trace their roots in the Medoc all the way back to the 1700s.
+During the mid-1800s, Fonbadet was owned by the Clarke family, who gave their name to Chateau Clarke, which is now owned by the Rothschild family.

 Chateau Fonbadet Vineyards, Terroir, Grapes, Winemaking

-The chateau is located off the D2, in walking distance from Chateau Lynch Bages.
+The actual chateau is located off the D2, in walking distance from Chateau Lynch Bages.

 The terroir is gravel and sand soils.
 The vines are old, with many vines at more than 50 years of age.
 The vineyard is planted to a vine density of 10,000 vines per hectare.
 They have elevated slopes that at their peak, range from 14 to 22 meters.